MoseyByrne/HairSalon/README.md

 ## Description

-A webpage for the owner of an imaginary salon to add stylists when they are hired, then add their new clients to a list.
+A webpage for the owner of an imaginary HairSalon to add stylists when they are hired, then add their new clients to a list.
 Stylists' and clients' names and details are saved on a database.
 They can both be added to, edited, or deleted.

 ## Setup/Installation Requirements